 Lasith Malinga has been a consistent member for Mumbai Indians since the inception of IPL.
 He was influential in Mumbai’s three IPL titles as well.

 The veteran Sri Lankan was also the highest wicket-taker in the league with 154 wickets at an economy rate of 6.86.
-Last season he didn’t play, due to fitness problem and was appointed as the bowling coach of MI.
+He didn’t play last season due to fitness problem and was appointed as the bowling coach of MI.

 This season, although he wasn’t sure of playing, he was featured in the second match.
 He said that he would like to play the ICC T20 WC in 2020.

-But his irregularity is IPL makes his availability in the league fuzzy.
+But his irregularity in IPL makes his availability in the league fuzzy.
 Till now he has played two matches in this season and went wicket-less.

 #3.
 Yuvraj Singh

-Yuvraj Singh began his IPL run as an icon player of Kings XI Mumbai.
-In 2011 he did join Pune Warriors but missed two seasons due to health problems.
+Yuvraj Singh is one of the most coveted IPL players there is.
+He began his IPL run as an icon player of Kings XI Mumbai.
+In 2011 he did join Pune Warriors, but missed two seasons due to health problems.
 Then he was taken by Royal Challengers Bangalore and Delhi for the following seasons.

 After failed attempts, he was picked up by Sunrisers Hyderabad in 2016 and was a part of their only title triumph.
 Although he was welcomed by Punjab again in 2018, he failed to make a mark.